rescawen/Wenlei-Dai-Rankkauslista-Tsoha/documentation/userstory.md

 ### When user is logged in and in a specific tournament that has not started

+- User can see tournament title.

+      SELECT tournament.id AS tournament_id,
+            tournament.date_created AS tournament_date_created,
+            tournament.date_modified AS tournament_date_modified,
+            tournament.name AS tournament_name,
+            tournament.player_count AS tournament_player_count,
+            tournament.account_id AS tournament_account_id,
+            tournament.description AS tournament_description,
+            tournament.started AS tournament_started
+            FROM tournament
+            WHERE tournament.id = ?

+- User can see list of players who have signed up for the tournament.

+      SELECT * FROM account
+            LEFT JOIN players ON players.account_id = account.id
+            WHERE (players.tournament_id = ?)

 - User can click the `Join tournament` button to join the specific tournament.

+      INSERT INTO players (account_id, tournament_id) VALUES (?, ?)

-- If user is the creator of the tournament, then the user can choose to start the tournament regardless of it not reaching maximum player count with a minimum of one player.
+- If user is the creator of the tournament, then the user can choose to start the tournament regardless of it not reaching maximum player count with a minimum of one player (will have multiple SQL statements because we generating all the matches).

+      (Query ids of the players because we need to use the list this for insertion into matches later)

+      SELECT account_id FROM players WHERE tournament_id = ?

+      (After some processing with the match generating algorithm we do the following as many times as there are matches)

+      INSERT INTO "match" (date_created, date_modified, tournament_id, match_id, round_number, player1_id, player2_id,
+      player1_name, player2_name, player1_score, player2_score, winner_id)
+      VALUES (CURRENT_TIMESTAMP, CURRENT_TIMESTAMP, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?)

+      (Finally we toggle the tournament into started state)

+      UPDATE tournament SET date_modified=CURRENT_TIMESTAMP, started=?
+WHERE tournament.id = ?

-- If user is the creator of the tournament, then user can click `edit tournament` button to go to tournament edit page.
+- If user is the creator of the tournament, then user can click `edit tournament` button to go to tournament edit page (link doesn't have SQL statement).

 ### When user is logged in and in tournament editing page as creator of the tournament